EAction13/cse15l-lab-reports/week2lab.md

 class Handler implements URLHandler {
-    /*
-    // The one bit of state on the server: a number that will be manipulated by
-    // various requests.
-    int num = 0;
-    */

     ArrayList<String> strList = new ArrayList();

     public String handleRequest(URI url) {

-        //String temp = "";
-        //The default page with no extra path just shows the number if (url.getPath().equals("/")) {
+        if (url.getPath().equals("/")) {
             String temp = "";
             for(int i = 0; i < strList.size(); i++){